 - Surface key data into a user-friendly app to help data entry – meaning users only see the information they need to fulfil a particular task

-Flow allows you to create automated workflows between your Microsoft services or other third-party applications, which allows staff to avoid carrying out repetitive tasks and save valuable time.
+Power Automate used to be known as Microsoft Flow.
+This allows you to create automated workflows between your Microsoft services or other third-party applications, which allows staff to avoid carrying out repetitive tasks and save valuable time.
 It allows you to: